Isabel Sanford: Career

-After separating from her husband, Sanford and her three children relocated to California in 1960.
+In 1960, Sanford withdrew money from her retirement fund, boarded a bus with her three children, left her husband in New York, and moved to Los Angeles.
 Soon after her arrival, she was asked to join the national production of Here Today by actress Tallulah Bankhead.
 In 1965, she made her Broadway debut in James Baldwin's The Amen Corner.
 This role led to her being cast in the 1967 film Guess Who's Coming to Dinner.
-In the film, she was credited as Isabell Sanford, playing the role of the maid "Tillie Binks," and earned her good reviews.
+In the film, she was credited as Isabell Sanford, playing the role of the maid "Tillie Binks."
+Her performance was noted and earned good reviews, despite limited screen time.
 She caught the attention of major Hollywood players, including Norman Lear, who cast Sanford in the role of Louise Jefferson in All in the Family.
 Sanford and her TV husband Sherman Hemsley were so popular that Norman Lear decided to spin off the characters into their own weekly series The Jeffersons.
 Sanford was initially reluctant to commit to working on a weekly series, as she was already working steadily, but decided to accept the offer.
 The Jeffersons premiered in January 1975, and was an immediate hit with audiences, ultimately running for 11 seasons.
 For her role in the series, Sanford earned five Golden Globe Award nominations and seven Primetime Emmy Award nominations.
-She won a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 1981, making her the first African-American actress to win in that category.
+She won a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 1981, making her the first African-American actress to win in that category and remained the only African-American actress to do so until 2023-24 when Quinta Brunson achieved this feat for her role as Janine Teagues on Abbott Elementary.